Mardcelo/mardcelo.github.io/_posts/2025-02-26-BroncoCTF-Writeup.markdown

 We are going to look more deeply into property viewer since it's very rooted with what we have used for CTF challenge.
 [TODO]

-## Roblox Hyperion
+## Roblox Hyperion <a name="hyperion"></a>

 This section was heavily relied on a forum post on Unkowncheats.
-I had to time to verify which I will try to attach HyperDbg later if i have time.
+I had no time to verify about this section which I will try to attach HyperDbg later and make new blog post about it.

 Instrumentation Callback (IC): This is Hyperion's central control point.
 It intercepts exceptions (like page faults when trying to execute encrypted code), system calls, and potentially other events.
 The IC is used for code decryption, integrity checks, and generally managing protected memory regions.
 It's essentially a custom exception handler prior to the standard Windows Exception Handling (WEH).